multifacet/cbmm-artifact/README.md

       - `/path/to/spec2017.iso` with the path to your ISO,
       - `--swap sdb` with the proper partition name for your swap partition.

-   **Troubleshooting**
-      - Copying the SPEC2017 ISO hangs or fails.
-         - Make sure that SSH'ing into the _test_ machine is passwordless and requires no interaction.
-For example, log into the machine manually once to address any fingerprint confirmations that SSH may generate.
-      - On CloudLab, root partition is only 16GB and runs out of space.
-         - Pass the `--resize_root` flag, which expands the size of the main partition.
-      - On my machine, `/dev/sda` may point to different devices after a reboot.
-         - Pass the `--unstable_device_names` flag, which causes the runner to use device UUIDs instead.

    ```sh
    # Clones/installs/builds a bunch of dependencies and benchmarks.
    ./target/debug/runner setup00000 {MACHINE} {USER} --centos7 --jemalloc \